DanCouper/strive_weather/README.md

 >
 > But given there's only one secret value I need here, just going to grab
 > it directly in-app.

+### Notes: service object sketch

+From reading up on HTTP clients, the _de facto_ standard seems to be [Faraday](https://lostisland.github.io/faraday/), which fixes some problems with the stdlib's `Net::http`, and doesn't have some of the issues [HTTParty](https://github.com/jnunemaker/httparty) (the previous _de facto_ standard client) has.

+So the `OpenWeatherMapService` class leverages Faraday.

+Note that it includes explicit methods for hitting both the endpoint specified in the test and the `forecast` API, I'll get back to why later on.